The Best Pub Food in Every State

 Holy Grale, Louisville

 Holy Grale is a temple to good beer and good food.
 In fact, it’s housed inside a Unitarian church built in 1905, and they revere their brews and bites here.
 An eclectic curated menu of European dishes and American farm-to-table options supplied by local producers perfectly complements the bar’s amazing beer list.
-Try the celery root & chive dumplings.
+Try the celery root and chive dumplings.

 NOLA Brewing, New Orleans

 When you’re in the Deep South, you’d best avail yourself of the region’s incredible barbecue.
 NOLA Brewing in New Orleans found themselves with extra space in their large warehouse, and decided to invite a purveyor of slow-cooked meats to share their place.
 Enjoy ribs, pork, brisket and more at this brewery “on a street tourists can’t pronounce.”
-(But seriously, how DO you say Tchoupitoulas Street?)
+(But seriously, how do you say Tchoupitoulas Street?)